-In addition, Tea Tree oil turned out to be great insect repellant if you mix it with water or add it to the lotion, preferably without perfume.
+In addition, Tea Tree oil turned out to be great insect repellant if you mix it with the lotion, preferably without perfume.
 There are many brands on the market, my favourite and the best in quality is Thursday Plantation Tea Tree Oil.

 Superfood – Algae Pills

 Algae pills take little space in backpack and are great natural food supplement.
 Usually when we travel, our eating habits can be unstable or we eat less healthy food than at home.
 Chlorella pills are rich with iron, simple proteins and boost immune system and prevent anemia.
 Similar properties offers Spirulina.